EGR314-2025-F-315/phoenixforce.github.io/README.md

 # Phoenix Force Project Site

 This repository hosts the Phoenix Force website for the EGR314 course.
-The site documents our TerraGuard concept, team organization, assignment deliverables, and support materials in a single GitHub Pages deployment that faculty and external reviewers can access quickly. hi
+The site documents our TerraGuard concept, team organization, assignment deliverables, and support materials in a single GitHub Pages deployment that faculty and external reviewers can access quickly.

 ## Live Site
 - Production: https://egr314-2025-f-315.github.io/phoenixforce.github.io/